 As a returning NRI, you may try to sell your overseas assets while you are still a NOR or NRI.
 As a NOR or NRI, if you sell any overseas assets and receive the sale proceeds outside India, you do not have to pay any taxes in India.
 If you need to buy a house in India out of the sale proceeds, you can first receive the sale proceeds in an overseas bank account and thereafter remit part or whole of the proceeds back to India without creating any Indian tax liability.

 For income received or deemed to be received or accrues or arises in India during the previous year, both ROR and NOR/ NRI are fully taxable.
+[Where such income is doubly taxed, you may take benefit of the DTAA (Double Tax Avoidance Agreement) between the two countries.
+This can help avoid paying tax on the same income twice.]

 For income which accrues or arises outside India and received outside India in the previous year from any other source, for ROR is fully taxable, while NOR/ NRI is not taxable.